PriyankaSPawar/Data_Science_Supervised_Machine_Learning_Mushrooms_Classification/README.md

 ## Deliverables :
 - A colab notebook contains work data of this project found [here](https://github.com/PriyankaSPawar/Data_Science_Supervised_Machine_Learning_Mushrooms_Classification/blob/main/Mushrooms_ML_Classification_Competition.ipynb)
 - A Medium article of this project found [here]()

+## Reason behind choosing ExtraTrees Classifier:
+- Choosing the ExtraTrees Classifier with LazyPredict is ideal for this project due to its robust predictive accuracy and efficiency.
+The ExtraTrees Classifier excels in handling complex datasets by building multiple decision trees with randomized features, reducing the risk of overfitting and improving generalization.
+- LazyPredict complements this by offering a quick and comprehensive evaluation of various models, allowing you to swiftly identify the most promising classifier for predicting mushroom toxicity accurately and prioritizing safety.
+- This approach not only saves time during model selection but also ensures that the chosen model can reliably distinguish between poisonous and non-poisonous mushrooms, aligning with your project's goals effectively.